Today’s post comes from marketing specialist and birding enthusiast, Tanya Berkers.

 I own a great field guide, but I don’t always have it with me.
 If you’re a smartphone user there are some amazing free tools that will make your life easier.

-This guide covers 800 North American species with images, sounds, and range maps.
+These guides both cover hundreds of North American species with images, sounds, and range maps.

 It can be frustrating when you hear a bird, but the song or call isn’t familiar.